kallewesterling/seshat/docs/setup.md

         ```
     - The presence of this file will ensure Django connects to your local database

-9. Ensure that database migrations have run for the "core" Django app:
+9. Ensure that all Django database migrations have run:
     ```
         python manage.py migrate core
     ```